Aryansrivastava07/Assignment_BTech2026_2201920100083/README.md

 <br><br>
 <b>Question 7-</b><br>
 Define a base class Shape with a virtual function area().
 Derive classes Rectangle and Circle from Shape and override the area() function.
 Write a program that calculates the area of a rectangle and a circle using pointers to the base class.
+<br><br>
+<b>Question 8-</b><br>
+Create two classes, ClassA and ClassB.
+ClassB should have a member function that returns the private member of ClassA.
+Use a friend function to access ClassA's private data from ClassB.